 The small intestine is returned to the peritoneal cavity from the plastic bag, and the peritoneal cavity is cleared of blood clots and sponges.
 Before closure, particular attention is given to the adequacy of the blood supply to the sigmoid.
 Ordinarily, the blood supply is adequate after ligation of the inferior mesenteric artery.
 Evidence of bleeding from the prosthesis or at the site of anastomosis is thoroughly searched for before the closure is finally completed.
 The femoral vessels should be palpated from time to time to ensure that thrombosis has not occurred and that a good flow of blood is going through to the lower extremities.
 In case of doubt it may be necessary to reexplore one or both sides and remove any blood clots that are found.
 Routine abdominal closure is done.

 Postoperative care usually is provided in an intensive care unit for the first 24 to 48 hours.
-In the postoperative period it is particularly ...
+In the postoperative period it is particularly important to ensure that there is a good blood supply ...